Yortw/RSSDP/README.md

 * urn:schemas-upnp-org:device:Basic:1

 #### Simple Search
-Simple search is easy, but requires you to wait for the full search to finish before getting any results back.
+Simple search is easy but requires you to wait for the full search to finish before getting any results back.
-This is asynchronous because the method returns a task which you can choose to wait or not and the search itself does happen asynchronously, but we talk about it being 'synchronous' since the results can't be accessed until the entire task completes.
+This is asynchronous and  returns a task which you can choose to wait on (or not), but you must wait for the task to complete before accessing the results.

 ```C#
 using Rssdp;